Environment variables

 GATEWAY_OAUTH_JWKS_URL | The OAuth/OIDC provider URL from which the provider's JWKS (JSON Web Key Set) can be retrieved.
 The URL can be HTTP(S)-based or file-based. |

 GATEWAY_OAUTH_EXPECTED_ISSUER | The (optional) setting for the broker to use to verify that the JWT was created by the expected issuer.
 The JWT will be inspected for the standard OAuth iss claim and if this value is set, the broker will match it exactly against what is in the JWT's iss claim.
-If there is no match, the broker will reject the JWT and authentication will fail |
+If there's no match, the broker will reject the JWT and authentication will fail |

 GATEWAY_OAUTH_EXPECTED_AUDIENCES | The (optional) comma-delimited setting for the broker to use to verify that the JWT was issued for one of the expected audiences.
 The JWT will be inspected for the standard OAuth aud claim and if this value is set, the broker will match the value from JWT's aud claim to see if there is an exact match.
-If there is no match, the broker will reject the JWT and authentication will fail. |
+If there's no match, the broker will reject the JWT and authentication will fail. |

 GATEWAY_OAUTH_JWKS_REFRESH | The (optional) value in milliseconds for the broker to wait between refreshing its JWKS (JSON Web Key Set) cache that contains the keys to verify the signature of the JWT. |

 GATEWAY_OAUTH_JWKS_RETRY | The (optional) value in milliseconds for the initial wait between JWKS (JSON Web Key Set) retrieval attempts from the external authentication provider.
-JWKS retrieval uses an exponential backoff algorithm with an initial wait based on the sasl.oauthbearer.jwks.endpoint.retry.backoff.ms setting and will double in wait length between attempts up to a maximum wait length specified by the sasl.oauthbearer.jwks.endpoint.retry.backoff.max.ms setting |
+JWKS retrieval uses an exponential backoff algorithm with an initial wait based on the sasl.oauthbearer.jwks.endpoint.retry.backoff.ms setting and will double in wait length between attempts, up to a maximum wait length specified by sasl.oauthbearer.jwks.endpoint.retry.backoff.max.ms. |

 GATEWAY_OAUTH_JWKS_MAX_RETRY | The (optional) value in milliseconds for the maximum wait between attempts to retrieve the JWKS (JSON Web Key Set) from the external authentication provider.
-JWKS retrieval uses an exponential backoff algorithm with an initial wait based on the sasl.oauthbearer.jwks.endpoint.retry.backoff.ms setting and will double in wait length between attempts up to a maximum wait length specified by the sasl.oauthbearer.jwks.endpoint.retry.backoff.max.ms setting |
+JWKS retrieval uses an exponential backoff algorithm with an initial wait based on the sasl.oauthbearer.jwks.endpoint.retry.backoff.ms setting and will double in wait length between attempts, up to a maximum wait length specified by sasl.oauthbearer.jwks.endpoint.retry.backoff.max.ms. |

-GATEWAY_OAUTH_SCOPE_CLAIM_NAME | The OAuth claim for the scope is often named scope , but this (optional) setting can provide a different name to use for the scope included in the JWT payload's claims if the OAuth/OIDC provider uses a different name for that claim. |
+GATEWAY_OAUTH_SCOPE_CLAIM_NAME | The OAuth claim for the scope is often named scope but this (optional) setting can provide a different name to use for the scope included in the JWT payload's claims, if the OAuth/OIDC provider uses a different name for that claim. |

-GATEWAY_OAUTH_SUB_CLAIM_NAME | The OAuth claim for the subject is often named sub , but this (optional) setting can provide a different name to use for the subject included in the JWT payload's claims if the OAuth/OIDC provider uses a different name for that claim. |
+GATEWAY_OAUTH_SUB_CLAIM_NAME | The OAuth claim for the subject is often named sub , but this (optional) setting can provide a different name to use for the subject included in the JWT payload's claims, if the OAuth/OIDC provider uses a different name for that claim. |

-Plain
+Plain authentication

-See Client Authentication for details.
+See client authentication for details.

 Environment variable | Description | Default value |